AramidFinance/aramid-zerobridge-docs/getting-started/background.md

 # Introduction

-**ZeroBridge** is a decentralized cross chain communication protocol that allows transactions from evm to evm and evm to non-evm blockchains.
+**Aramid** is a decentralized cross chain communication protocol that allows transactions from evm to evm and evm to non-evm blockchains.
 Our current implementation supports 3-way communication among Ethereum, Algorand and Polygon chains and is deployed in respective TestNet environments.

 ![](../.gitbook/assets/1.bridge-block.jpg)